leila68/Axb/doc/Readme.md

 elements diagonal by diagonal, and the second one stores them row by row.<br>

-**Diagonal 1:** The first diagonal format stores diagonals in a two dimensional array that each row contains one diagonal.
+**Diagonal 1:** The first diagonal format stores diagonals in a two-dimensional array that each row contains one diagonal.
 So, the row numbers of this matrix is equal to number of non-zero diagonals of the banded matrix.
 Figure 1 can be considered as a banded matrix and its corresponding diagonal format is shown below. *dd* is